 And as I explained in the book, on average, there are 28 FISA warrant applications every week.

-They can't hold 28 uh hearings every week.
+They can't hold 28 hearings every week.

 So what they do is they invariably take it upon paper submission, which is a recipe for corruption.

-Because the FBI and James Comey and Andrew McKay, I mean, they know that the FISA court without a hearing is simply going to trust what they're presenting on paper, that they're telling the truth when we know historically and anecdotally that they don't tell the truth,
+Because the FBI and James Comey and Andrew McKay, I mean, they know that the FISA court without a hearing is simply going to trust what they're presenting on paper, that they're telling the truth, when we know historically and anecdotally that they don't tell the truth, that they shade the truth, and sometimes they engage in outright deceptions, as they did in this case,

-that they shade the truth, and sometimes they engage in outright deceptions, as they did in this case in the FISA warrant application to spy on the Trump campaign.
+in the FISA Warrant application to spy on the Trump campaign.

-And so um it it may very well be that one of the judges became irate or uh the presiding judge Collier became irate over this and held a show cause why you should not be uh found in contempt hearing, but we just don't know about it because of course the FISA court is a secret court.
+And so it may very well be that one of the judges became irate or the presiding judge Collier became irate over this and held a show cause why you should not be found in contempt hearing.

 It is a star chamber.

-So maybe in the inspector general report, we will find out whether the IG actually spoke with or interviewed any of the FISA court judges.
+So maybe in the Inspector General report, we will find out whether the IG actually spoke with or interviewed any of the FISA court judges.

 So we just don't know, but maybe we'll find out.